 Principle 3: Enhance country ownership, mutual accountability and transparency

-MfSDR approaches should foster development effectiveness by strengthening and using partner countries’ systems for strategic planning, monitoring and statistics, and promoting participatory happroaches to enhance ownership, mutual accountability and transparency.
+MfSDR approaches should foster development effectiveness by strengthening and using partner countries’ systems for strategic planning, monitoring and statistics, and promoting participatory approaches to enhance ownership, mutual accountability and transparency.
 A key element of this principle is aligning indicators at partner country level to results frameworks of the partner, prioritizing national indicators that are aligned with the SDGs.
 It entails also harmonizing and sharing result frameworks, use of and support to country statistical systems, broad involvement and mutual learning to ensure broad-based participation, as well as understanding each parties’ contribution to the common outcomes and shared risks.

 For Finland, this principle means an endorsement of the approach it has already: basing cooperation and expected results on partners’ development priorities whenever possible, or partnering and engaging with different stakeholders (including governments at national and sub-national levels, civil society, private sector and academia).
 It is also an encouragement to seek ways to harmonise result frameworks even better among development partners, support capacity and use of country systems even more broadly as well as analyse and manage for results collectively – with local partners, stakeholders and international development actors - in settings where this is currently not the case.